-Certain of the Company's ownership units contain put options which are not legally detachable or separately exercisable.
-As the exercise of these options is not entirely within the control of the Company, the units are recorded as redeemable ownership units within temporary equity, in the accompanying consolidated financial statements.
+Until July 28, 2016, certain of the outstanding ownership units of the Company owned by Crystal Management LP contained put options, which were not legally detachable or separately exercisable.
+As the exercise of these options was not entirely within the control of the Company, the units were recorded as redeemable ownership units within temporary equity, in the accompanying consolidated financial statements.

-These units are recorded at the greater of their carrying value or their redemption value, which is determined as the fair value of the units, as defined in the Crystal Financial Operating Agreement, as of the balance sheet dates.
-Changes in the redemption value of these units are recorded as a component of redeemable ownership units, with the offset recorded to retained earnings, in the accompanying consolidated financial statements.
-During 2015, holders redeemed 263 units at a value of \$284,518.
+These units were recorded at the greater of their carrying value or their redemption value, which was determined as the fair value of the units, as defined in the Crystal Financial Operating Agreement, as of the balance sheet dates.
+Changes in the redemption value of these units was recorded as a component of redeemable ownership units, with the offset recorded to retained earnings, in the accompanying consolidated financial statements.